-Refer to notes 19B and 20 to the consolidated accounts and the accounting policies in note 21(ii)
+Refer to notes 20B and 21 to the consolidated accounts and the accounting policies in note 2I(ii)

-The key audit matter How the matter was addressed in our audit The carrying value of the Group's fixed assets other than assets carried at revalued amounts as at 31 December 2020 totalled HK\$131,127 million and the related depreciation and amortisation charge for the year ended 31 December 2020 amounted to HK\$5,589 million.
+The carrying value of the Group's fixed assets other than assets carried at revalued amounts as at 31 December 2021 totalled HK\$132,487 million and the related depreciation and amortisation charge for the year ended 31 December 2021 amounted to HK\$5,663 million.

 The carrying values of these assets are reviewed annually by management for potential indicators of impairment.
 For assets where such indicators exist, management performs detailed impairment reviews, taking into account, inter alia, the impact of revenue assumptions and technical factors which may affect the expected remaining useful lives and carrying value of the assets.

 We identified the potential impairment of fixed assets other than assets carried at revalued amounts as a key audit matter because the assessment can involve a significant degree of management judgement in determining the key assumptions such as expected revenue levels.

-Our audit procedures to assess the potential impairment of fixed assets other than assets carried at revalued amounts included the following: discussing indicators of impairment on fixed assets with management, and where such indicators were identified, evaluating management's impairment assessments and the assumptions adopted therein, including revenue assumptions, with reference to the actual revenue levels achieved in the current year, future operating plans and broader city specific developments; assessing the discount rates adopted by management in the impairment assessments by comparison with available financial information of other similar companies taking into account regional and industry specific risk premiums; comparing the assumptions adopted in the prior year's impairment assessments with actual results for the current year, investigating significant variances identified and considering the impact on the current year's impairment assessments; and performing sensitivity analyses for the discount rates applied and the assumptions for revenue levels adopted and considering the information used to derive the most sensitive assumptions and whether there were any indicators of management bias in their selection.
+Our audit procedures to assess the potential impairment of fixed assets other than assets carried at revalued amounts included the following:

+- discussing indicators of impairment on fixed assets with management, and where such indicators were identified, evaluating management's impairment assessments and the assumptions adopted therein, including revenue assumptions, with reference to the actual revenue levels achieved in the current year, future operating plans and broader city specific developments; - assessing the discount rates adopted by management in the impairment assessments by comparison with available financial information of other similar companies taking into account regional and industry specific risk premiums; - comparing the assumptions adopted in the prior year's impairment assessments with actual results for the current year, investigating significant variances identified and considering the impact on the current year's impairment assessments; and - performing sensitivity analyses for the discount rates applied and the assumptions for revenue levels adopted and considering the information used to derive the most sensitive assumptions and whether there were any indicators of management bias in their selection.